Casimir Gzowski: Life and career

 The idea of a railway through the Province of Canada had been on the minds of Canadians for some time.
 The government proposed to build a line from Montreal to Windsor or to Sarnia.
 For that part of the route east of Montreal, Premier Francis Hincks turned the first sod on the Quebec Richmond Railway on January 7, 1852.
 The government intended to close the gap between Richmond and Montreal by using the St. Lawrence and Atlantic Railway.
 Galt and his associates from Montreal obtained a charter for their Montreal and Kingston Railway on August 30, 1851.

 Francis Hincks turned the plans for the railway scheme over to private interests in 1852, awarding contracts for the Kingston to Toronto section and Montreal to Kingston railway to the British contracting firm Peto, Brassey Jackson and Betts, a move that led to the formation of the Grand Trunk Railway.
 While Galt had intended to secure the funds to build the Montreal and Kingston Railway, he did not have the resources to compete with Peto, Brassey Jackson and Betts.

 Galt and his partners saw great possibilities in the construction of a railway west of Toronto.
 In 1852, through some skillful financial manipulation, they managed to get control of most of the stock in the Toronto and Guelph Railway, chartered in 1851.
 Gzowski & Co. were contractors of the line between Guelph and Sarnia, as well as other sections of the GTR in Ontario and Michigan.

 In 1856, Gzowski & Co. was granted the right to cut timber on the Moon River in Muskoka, likely as a source of materials for railway construction.
 In 1858, Gzowski was granted timber licences on the Whitefish River and on the South River in Northeastern Ontario.
 Some of these licence records show Gzowski and Macpherson were in partnership with another Muskoka lumberman, Walter Moberly.

 As president of the Toronto Turf Club, in 1859 Gzowski was a prime factor in the creation of the Queen's Plate, the first organized Thoroughbred horse race in North America.
-Gzowski was instrumental in organizing the Canadian Society of Civil Engineers, where he served as its first president from 1889 until 1891, and he founded Canada's first rifle association.
+In 1868 he became the first President of the Dominion of Canada Rifle Association.
+Gzowski was instrumental in organizing the Canadian Society of Civil Engineers, where he served as its first president from 1889 until 1891.
 He was also the first Commissioner of the Niagara Parks Commission.

 Gzowski was appointed an honorary aide-de-camp to the Queen in 1879 and was knighted by Queen Victoria in 1890.
 As a personal friend of Sir John A. Macdonald, Gzowski was linked to the Conservative Party, even acting as an interim Lieutenant Governor before Oliver Mowat took office in 1897.
 He died in 1898 in Toronto.